Viscerally/http-notes/README.md

 All the client needs is a way to ask and a thing to ask for.
 'May I please have a cup of sugar?' might be better than 'Give me that sugar!'.

-A server can make a response.
+A server will make a response.
 They can come back with the thing that was asked for.
 They could aslo come back and say 'I couldn't find that.' to the client.

 ### Knock knock.